1. Home

 Focus: family communication

-Healthy Habits to Share with Kids
+10 Healthy Habits to Share with Your Kids

-1. Everything in moderation.
+1. Do Everything in Moderation

 The same can be said for exercise.
 Although you need to exercise to keep your body healthy, too much exercise can cause strain and injury.
 Finding balance is what you’re after.

-2. Feelings are normal.
+2. Expressing Your Feelings

 Let your child know it’s normal and okay to have feelings by validating them verbally.
 “It looks like you’re angry.
 I’d be angry, too, if that happened to me.”